Thermosphaeroma thermophilum: Conservation

-Population Size
+Population size

 The historical population size of the Socorro isopod is unknown.
 Their current population size of the wild population is about 2,500 isopods.
 The ABP also houses 300 individuals in 5 large tanks that continually reproduce and are self-sustaining.

-Past and Current Geographical Distribution
+Past and current geographical distribution

 The Socorro isopod used to be endemic to the Sedillo Spring near Socorro County, New Mexico, USA.
 It now resides on a pipeline constructed in 1947 to provide the city with water.
 There are also various captive populations residing in the SIPF, ABP, the Minnesota Zoo, the New Mexico Department of Game and Fish (NMDGF) Laboratory in Santa Fe, and the Department of Biology at New Mexico Tech.
 The city of Socorro, in collaboration with the United States Fish and Wildlife Service (USFWS) and the NMDGF, constructed the SIPF.
-This artificial habitat was constructed near the isopod’s native habitat.
+This artificial habitat was constructed near the isopod's native habitat.
 It attempts to best replicate its natural environmental conditions.
 It consists of 8 artificial pools connected by pipes.
 Controlled propagation of isopods began at the facility in 1990.
 600 isopods were introduced to the facility, with 75 isopods per pool.

-Major Threats
+Major threats

 The main threat to the Socorro isopod is disruption of thermal groundwater discharge.
 This disruption results from woody root growth, surface mining, explosive tests on nearby Department of Defense lands, and human vandalism.
 Vandalism in particular has become a worsening threat to the species.
-From 1995 to 2002, this vandalism included damaging, diverting or blocking the spring’s water flow, removal of vegetation, destruction of protective concrete walls around the spring, and pollution from the abandonment of a junk car near the spring.
+From 1995 to 2002, this vandalism included damaging, diverting or blocking the spring's water flow, removal of vegetation, destruction of protective concrete walls around the spring, and pollution from the abandonment of a junk car near the spring.